-With the growing public interest and increasing rates of Bitcoin, you may have been curious to learn more about this currency as well.
+With the growing public interest in Bitcoin, you may have been curious to learn more about this cryptocurrency as well.
 I have put together this article using up-to-date and reliable facts to help you understand what Bitcoin is, and how safe it is to use.
 I hope you find it useful and informative.

 What is Bitcoin?

 Originally created in 2008 by two programmers going by the names Satoshi Nakamoto and Martti Malmi, Bitcoin is the very first “cryptocurrency” in the world – and also the best known and most valued of over 5,000 known cryptocurrencies today.
 It was launched to market use in 2009 and since then it has been the top cryptocurrency in the world, in terms of both per coin value and market cap.

 Basically, Bitcoin is a decentralized variety of digital currency that you can use to buy, sell, and exchange directly without involving any traditional intermediaries like governments or banks to carry out financial transactions.
 Bitcoin functions with the help of a combination of peer-to-peer technology and software-driven cryptography.

 Software-driven cryptography is basically a branch of technology which deals with passing secret information that can only be accessed by the sender and the receiver.